Online school put US kids behind. Some adults have regrets.

 The setbacks have some grappling with regret.

-“I can’t imagine a situation where we would close schools again, unless there’s a virus attacking kids,” said Eric Conti, superintendent for Burlington, Massachusetts, a 3,400-student district outside Boston.
-His students alternated between online and in-person learning from the fall of 2020 until the next spring.
-“It’s going to be a very high bar.”
+“I can’t imagine a situation where we would close schools again, unless there’s a virus attacking kids,” said Eric Conti, superintendent for Burlington, Massachusetts.

-Dallas Superintendent Stephanie Elizalde initially disagreed with the Texas governor’s push to reopen schools in the fall of 2020.
-“But it was absolutely the right thing to do,” she said.

-Some school officials said they lacked the expertise to decide whether it was safe to open schools.

-“Schools should never have been placed in a situation where we have choice,” said Tony Wold, former associate superintendent of West Contra Costa Unified School District, east of San Francisco.
-“With lessons learned, when you have a public health pandemic, there needs to be a single voice.”

-Still, many school officials said with hindsight they’d make the same decision to keep schools online well into 2021.
-Only two superintendents said they’d likely make a different decision if there were another pandemic that was not particularly dangerous to children.
+Still, many school officials said with hindsight they’d still keep schools online well into 2021.
+Only two superintendents said they’d likely make a different decision.

-In some communities, demographics and the historic underinvestment in schools loomed large, superintendents said.
+In some communities, demographics and the historic underinvestment in schools loomed large.
 In the South, Black Americans’ fear of the virus was sometimes coupled with mistrust of schools rooted in segregation.
 Cities from Atlanta to Nashville to Jackson, Mississippi, shuttered schools — in some cases, for nearly all of the 2020-2021 school year.

-In Clayton County, Georgia, home to the state’s highest percentage of Black residents, schools chief Morcease Beasley said he knew closing schools would have a devastating impact, but the fear in his community was overwhelming.
+In Clayton County, Georgia, home to the state’s highest percentage of Black residents, schools chief Morcease Beasley said the fear in his community was overwhelming.

 “I knew teachers couldn’t teach if they were that scared, and students couldn’t learn,” he said.